dsp2003/clef/README.md

 + [M] In order to compensate the protection removal, Tesla Spikes now have 20 points of "health" and much harder to harvest as a result

++ [R] Ancient objects (such as death traps and challenge doors) will no longer break nor disappear on picking up

 + [R] Restored Outpost microdungeons spawning on all planets

 + [N] Moon biome surface spawns: